Image Classifier using CNN

 The article is about creating an Image classifier for identifying cat-vs-dogs using TFLearn in Python.
 The problem is here hosted on kaggle.

-Machine Learning is now one of the most hot topics around the world.
+Machine Learning is now one of the hottest topics around the world.
 Well, it can even be said as the new electricity in today’s world.
-But to be precise what is Machine Learning, well it’s just one way of teaching the machine by feeding the large amount of data.
-To know more about Machine learning and its algorithms you can refer to some links that is provided in the Reference sections of this article.
+But to be precise what is Machine Learning, well it’s just one way of teaching the machine by feeding a large amount of data.
+To know more about Machine learning and its algorithms you can refer to some links that are provided in the Reference sections of this article.

-Today, we will create a Image Classifier of our own which can distinguish whether a given pic is of a dog or cat or something else depending upon your fed data.
-To achieve our goal, we will use one of the famous machine learning algorithms out there which is used for Image Classification i.e. Convolutional Neural Network(or CNN).
+Today, we will create an Image Classifier of our own that can distinguish whether a given pic is of a dog or cat or something else depending upon your fed data.
+To achieve our goal, we will use one of the famous machine learning algorithms out there which are used for Image Classification i.e. Convolutional Neural Network(or CNN).

-So basically what is CNN – as we know its a machine learning algorithm for machines to understand the features of the image with foresight and remember the features to guess whether the name of the new image fed to the machine.
-Since its not an article explaining the CNN so I’ll add some links in the end if you guys are interested how CNN works and behaves.
+So basically what is CNN – as we know it’s a machine learning algorithm for machines to understand the features of the image with foresight and remember the features to guess whether the name of the new image is fed to the machine.
+Since it’s not an article explaining CNN so I’ll add some links in the end if you guys are interested in how CNN works and behaves.

 So after going through all those links let us see how to create our very own cat-vs-dog image classifier.
 For the dataset we will use the Kaggle dataset of cat-vs-dog: